albertodev01/equations/README.md

 # Nonlinear equations

 Use one of the following classes, representing a root-finding algorithm, to find a root of an equation.
 Only real numbers are allowed.
-This package supports the following root finding methods:
+This package supports the following root-finding methods:

 | Solver name  | Params field      |
 |:------------:|:-----------------:|